Kharacternyk/qutelaunch/README.md

 qutelaunch.init(config, c)
 ```

-The `qutelaunch.init` functions accepts some keyword arguments that modify the
+The `qutelaunch.init` function accepts some keyword arguments that modify the
 appearance or behaviour of Qutelaunch.

 *  `list_length`: The length of the "Recent" and "Most Visited" lists.